circleci/circleci-docs/jekyll/_cci2/api-permissions.md

 order: 20
 ---

-To access a project's details
-using the CircleCI API,
-you must create project-specific API tokens.
+To access a private project's details using the CircleCI API, you must create project-specific API tokens.
 This document describes the token options,